 - Keep birds away from ripening berries by covering plants with netting.

 - Give blackberries support.
-Trellis blackberries so that they are easy to harvest, and canes and berries are exposed to air and sunlight; this will also decrease disease.
+Trellis blackberries so they are easy to harvest, and canes and berries are exposed to air and sunlight; this will also decrease disease.

 - A trellis of wires stretched between posts will be enough to keep canes off the ground.
 Stretch wires at 12 to 18-inch intervals between posts set firmly in the ground.
 Use sturdy 7-foot posts set 2½ deep in the ground.
 Train canes up the wires.
 The top wire should not be more than 5 feet above the ground; this will put berries within easy reach for harvesting.